 - In the Home Menu, click Settings, click Advanced, then click Code Injection.

 - Paste the install code in the Header field.

 Step 2 - Add the search field code to a page

-- Click an Insert Point and select Code from the Block Menu.
+- Click an insert point and select Code from the Block Menu.
 For more help with this step, visit Using the Code Block.

 - Paste the Search field code.

-Note: This third-party customization falls outside the scope of our support.
+Note: This code-based customization falls outside the scope of our support.
 This means that we’re unable to help further with setup or troubleshooting.
 Additionally, since this is a code-based solution, we can’t guarantee its functionality or full compatibility with Squarespace.
 This includes how it functions with our responsive design, particularly its appearance on mobile devices, and if it functions on all templates.
-Third-party customizations can also cause display issues with future updates to our platform.
+Code-based customizations can also cause display issues with future updates to our platform.
 While we can't help further, there are many resources that can point you in the right direction:

 - Learn best practices for adding custom code.

 - Read our general guide on code-based customizations.